hkawaji/r2-dir-list/README.md

 You may want to search `bucketdomain`, `bucketname` and `example.com` in your code to ensure you have edited all of them.

-Then you can run `wrangler deploy` to deploy it to your Cloudflare Workers.
+Then you can run `npx wrangler deploy` to deploy it to your Cloudflare Workers.

 ## Demo